pbouda/buildroot-qt-dev/README.md

 http://doc.qt.io/qt-5/embedded-linux.html

-## Embedded Linux enviroment and apps
+## Embedded Linux libraries and applications

-The Linux system uses busybox for most command line tools and the init system.
+The Linux system uses [busybox](http://www.busybox.net/) for most command line tools and the init system.
 It is a very basic system that you may adapt to your needs via the Buildroot configuration system.
-Besides Qt, the following applications are installed:
+Besides Qt, the following libraries and applications are built and installed:

 * Several SSL/TLS libaries
 * Image format libraries (JPEG, PNG, etc.)
 * Some fonts
-* GStreamer (for the Qt multimedia module)
+* GStreamer with ALSA support (for the Qt multimedia module)
 * Dropbear SSH (to be able to connect to the device and use Qt Creator later)
-* rpi-firmware and rpi-userland (for OpenGL support)
+* rpi-firmware and rpi-userland (for OpenGL support on the Raspberry)

 You can see a full list of the packages that are enabled in the file `config/buildroot-raspi.conf`.